Friday, May 27, 2011

 Raphael, "Feed My Sheep" Tapestry

-Flemish, 1516-1521
+Flemish, c.
+1516-1521

 Vatican, Pinacoteca

 In the composition of the Commission to Peter the two principal figures are seen to the side of the composition, Christ standing and gesturing to both the sheep and the kneeling figure of Peter, who holds the keys, symbolic of the text from Matthew.
 The other ten Apostles fill the other side of the composition.
-In the forefront of the group one can clearly see St. John with his traditionally beardless face and flowing hair.
+In the forefront of the group one can clearly see Saint John with his traditionally beardless face and flowing hair.
 This emphasizes his role as eyewitness.
 The entire scene is set in a tranquil, lakeside landscape.

 The tapestry displayed in situ in the Sistine Chapel